 Worksheets for Communication

-According to the American Psychiatric Association's Diagnostic and Statistical Manual (DSM-IV), children on the autism spectrum typically display impairments in their communication skills.
+According to the American Psychiatric Association's Diagnostic and Statistical Manual (DSM-V), children on the autism spectrum typically display impairments in their communication skills.
 Depending on a child's age and functioning level, these challenges may affect his or her life in a number of ways.
-Communication difficulties can create social and behavior challenges, since autisic children may become frustrated when they are unable to request what they need in a social or practical interaction.
+Communication difficulties can create social and behavior challenges since children on the spectrum may become frustrated when they are unable to request what they need in a social or practical interaction.
 Worksheets can help improve a child's communication skills and lessen the impact of these challenges.

 If you need help downloading any of the worksheets, check out these helpful tips.